 Piazza della Pilotta, 9/a - 43121 - (PR)

-From December 5 temporarily closed for restauration works until new update.
+The Archeological Museum is temporarily closed for restauration works until further notice.

 the Pilotta palace, huge palace symbol of the power of Farnese, is nowadays a unique Monumental complex.